backupbrew/switchbrew/Filesystem services.md

 ## SetSdCardEncryptionSeed

-Takes 0x10-bytes of input.
+Takes in the 0x10 byte SD card encryption seed, and loads it into FS-module state.

-Appears to be used to load the seed into FS-module state, since FS-module itself doesn't seem to have file-reading code to handle this itself.
+[NS](NS%20Services.md "wikilink")-module reads the 0x10 bytes from

-[NS](NS%20Services.md "wikilink")-module uses this with data read from a file.
+SdCard:/Nintendo/Contents/private, and compares them to the first 0x10 bytes of the ns\_appman:/private (in [system savedata](Flash%20Filesystem#System%20Savegames.md##System_Savegames "wikilink") 0x8000000000000043).
+If they match, NS calls this command using bytes 0x10-0x20 from ns\_appman:/private.
+The rest of this file (0x1F0 bytes total) is (usually/always?) all-zero.

 ## SetGlobalAccessLogMode